 12. Using the Application Client Simulator, begin uplink data transfer from UE to the Application Server Simulator

-13. Wait for 15 seconds and then start to measure the throughput result and latency in [transport layer].
-(This is iteration 1) Continue data transfer for 1 minutes.
+13. Wait for 15 seconds and then start to measure the throughput result and latency in [transport layer] in parallel (This is iteration 1).
+Continue data transfer for 1 minute.

 14. Repeat step 3 for 3 iterations within the same call as the first iteration.
 Wait for at least 5 seconds between each iteration of the data transfer